rbrecheisen/RapidExplorer/README.md

 - Now that you have the AI model files in the local directory, you can import this directory as a file set in Mosamatic Desktop.
 This should look as illustrated in the following figure

 ![File set of AI model files](assets/MosamaticTensorFlowModelFileSet.png)

+## Analyzing body composition
+After you have loaded the AI model files and a file set with L3 images you can proceed to run the body composition analysis steps as follows:
+-